devtron-labs/devtron/README.md

 #### Installation status

-The above install commands for CI/CD integration start Devtron-operator, which takes about 20 minutes to spin up all of the Devtron microservices one by one.
-You may want to check the status of the installation with the following command:
+The above install command for CI/CD integration starts Devtron-operator, which takes about 20 minutes to spin up all of the Devtron microservices one by one.
+You can check the status of the installation with the following command:

 ```bash
 kubectl -n devtroncd get installers installer-devtron \